 Raised in Gloucestershire and Oxfordshire, Howard attended Exeter University in Devon, and was then based in London for many years while he toured around the world with Ophaboom.
-He returned to Devon in 2004, where he now lives in a small village at the edge of Dartmoor with his wife, writer/artist Terri Windling, and their dog Tilly.
-His daughter, Victoria Windling-Gayton, is an award-winning pastry chef in London.
+He returned to Devon in 2004, where he now lives in a small village at the edge of Dartmoor with his wife, writer/artist Terri Windling, and a dog named Tilly.
+Their daughter, Victoria Windling-Gayton, is an award-winning pastry chef in London.

 In addition to receiving a BA in Drama and English from Exeter University, Howard studied Physical Theatre at the Desmond Jones School in London, and The History of Western Esotericism as a graduate student at Exeter University.
 He has also researched the use of masks in Native American and Mexican-American communities in Arizona with the aid of an Arts Council England grant.

 His other interests include travel, dog training, sleight-of-hand magic, learning new instruments and new languages, reading history, and training in Bagua Zhang at the Dragon Temple School of Internal Martial Arts.